“That never happened. You must be going crazy.”

 Women are more likely to be gaslighted than men.
-Medical professionals tend to see women as hysterics and often don’t take their complaints as seriously as complaints of men.
-Women may hear that their pain is emotional and are more likely to be prescribed anti-anxiety medication than men.
+Medical professionals tend to see women as irrational or hysterical and often don’t take their complaints as seriously as complaints of men.
+Women may hear that their pain is emotional and nothing is actually wrong with them and are more likely to be prescribed anti-anxiety medication than men.

 Racial gaslighting occurs when people use gaslighting techniques to manipulate a group of people based on ethnicity or race.
 For example, a gaslighter may deny the fact that a certain ethnical group experiences discrimination even if there is a lot of evidence that says otherwise.

 Racial gaslighters might criticize civil rights activists, saying that they are too emotional to undermine their message.
 They may trivialize or downplay racist incidents, or even deny that such documented events as Holocaust took place.